timwuthenow/ibamoe-enablement/docs/guided_exercises/tools/deploying-project.md

    * `git init`
    * `git add -A`
    * `git commit -m "first commit"`
 3. With this you can already import the project in Business Central.
-Open business central and select the **import the project** option.
+Open Business Central and select the **import the project** option.
    * In the pop-up, in the **Repository URL** field, you should insert the git repository.
 If it is on your local machine you can inform something like: `/$PROJECT_DIR/tooling-labs/mybusinessapp`.
 Confirm the operation.

 4. You should see the project.
 Select it and click the `Ok` button.

   ![](../images/business_automation/tools/bc-import.png){:width="600px"}

-Feel free to explore the project and validate the test scenario and deployment through business central.
+Feel free to explore the project and validate the test scenario and deployment through Business Central.

   ![](../images/business_automation/tools/bc-project.png){:width="600px"}